tatecarson/ATMI-Presentation-Marp/index.md

 - Industry emphasizes technical skills and "soft skills" (Onen, Stevens, and Collins 2011; Bragança 2015)
 - Recommend recreating industry pressures to nurture soft skills (Bragança 2015)
-- Adaptability also important (Onen, Stevens, and Collins 2011)

 <!--

-- Industry emphasizes technical skills and "soft skills" like communication and teamwork (Onen, Stevens, and Collins 2011; Bragança 2015)
+- Industry emphasizes the need not only for technical skills, but also for "soft skills" like communication and teamwork.
-  - Soft skills overlooked in academia but critical for industry (Bragança 2015)
+  - These soft skills are often overlooked in academia but critical for industry with its needs of collaboration.
-  - Soft skills key for an industry based on collaboration (Bragança 2015)
-- Recommend recreating industry pressures in class to nurture soft skills (Bragança 2015)
+- Braganca recommend recreating industry pressures in class to nurture soft skills
-- Adaptability to changes in the field also important (Onen, Stevens, and Collins 2011)

 -->